Sukasa/StompClient/Readme.md

 ﻿# STOMPClient

-An easy to use, albeit not *entirely* STOMP-compliant STOMP client.
+An easy to use STOMP 1.2-compliant STOMP client.
 Includes various useful features such as inbuilt serialization of user types and classes designed to make custom extensions of the protocol as easy as defining the types and calling a single function - once.